easifem/easifem.github.io/docs/guides/getting-started/ubuntu.md

 <TabItem value="1" label="Bash Shell">

-If you are using `Bash` shell, then you can place `easifemvar.sh` in your shell.
+If you are using `bash` shell, then you can place `easifemvar.sh` in your shell.
 Open `~/.bashrc` in the editor, and add the following line at the end of the file.

 ```bash
 source ${HOME}/.config/easifem/easifemvar.sh